thinkshout/thinkshout/_expertise/digital-strategy.md

 order: 1
 ---

-Engagement doesn't happen by accident - it takes careful planning, and most importantly: time.
+Engagement doesn't happen by accident - it takes careful planning, and most importantly time.
 We are here to do the heavy lifting so that you can focus on the day-to-day tasks that keep your organization up and running.

 Our offerings are designed to address common pain points for nonprofits that we have either seen or experienced first-hand.
 We know what it’s like to be in your shoes, and we want to make your life easier.